It is often thought, wrongly, that a company in the UAE does not have to keep accounts, make annual declarations, etc.

 – Article (92) – Formation & Convention of General Assembly: A company with limited liability shall have a general meeting comprised of all the partners.
 The meeting shall convene at the invitation directed by the managers or board of directors at least once every year within the four months following the expiry of the fiscal year at the venue and date fixed in the MOA.

-From 2023, a 9% tax on profits above AED 375,000 will be introduced.
+Starting from 2024, a 9% tax on profits exceeding AED 375,000 will be implemented.

 VAT registration